 Money Saving Tips

-Get a student card – If you’re a student, be sure to bring your card to get discounts at many of the museums and tourist sites in the country.
+- Get a student card – If you’re a student, be sure to bring your card to get discounts at many of the museums and tourist sites in the country.

 Top Things to See and Do in Colombia

-Walk the old town of Cartagena – Competing with Medellin for the title of Colombia’s prettiest city is Cartagena, one of the country’s fashionable seaside resorts.
+- Walk the old town of Cartagena – Competing with Medellin for the title of Colombia’s prettiest city is Cartagena, one of the country’s fashionable seaside resorts.
 The cobbled streets of the Old Town are lined with balconies and have an old Spanish colonial feel to them.

-Drink Coffee – Colombia is home to some of the world’s best coffee and a tour of a plantation is a great way to find out how your morning brew gets from coffee grain to coffee cup.
+- Drink Coffee – Colombia is home to some of the world’s best coffee and a tour of a plantation is a great way to find out how your morning brew gets from coffee grain to coffee cup.
 You can also buy some freshly-packed coffee at the end of most tours for a much cheaper price than at the supermarkets.

-Take in the chaos of Cali – As Colombia’s third largest city, Cali is the center of the sugar and coffee industry for the country, as well as being host to a terrific nightlife.
+- Take in the chaos of Cali – As Colombia’s third largest city, Cali is the center of the sugar and coffee industry for the country, as well as being host to a terrific nightlife.
 It’s a wild and bustling city that serves as a popular vacation spot for people in the country.

-Daytrip to Popayan – This tiny town is tucked into a beautiful valley and is one of the most culturally rich colonial towns in all of the country.
+- Day trip to Popayan – This tiny town is tucked into a beautiful valley and is one of the most culturally rich colonial towns in all of the country.
 It has been fully restored and is considered a national monument.

-Go rural in Panaca – In this huge park you can learn how to milk a cow, ride horses, feed goats, and more.
+- Go rural in Panaca – In this huge park you can learn how to milk a cow, ride horses, feed goats, and more.
 There are acrobatic shows as well as a rodeo, shops, and restaurants.
-It’s a good family destination with lots of kid friendly activities.
+It’s a good family destination with lots of kid-friendly activities.

-Dance and party through Carnival – It may not be Rio de Janeiro, but Colombia has a great Carnival season.
-Although the Carnival in Barranquilla (the largest) takes place in February, January is an equally good time to visit.
+- Dance and party through Carnival – It may not be Rio de Janeiro, but Colombia has a great Carnival season.
+Although the Carnival in Barranquilla (which is the largest) takes place in February, January is an equally good time to visit.
 Pasto and Manizales offer carnivals in the first week of January.
 The Carnaval de Blanco y Negro in Manizales is a wild few days of revelry — make sure you bring old black and white clothes, as you’re certain to get doused in flour, paint, and foam!